-Per SPC's attendance policies, the instructor reserves the right to drop a student for excessive absences according to SPC guidelines.
-Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to turn in 5 assignments, whether consecutive or not, during the semester may be dropped with a grade of "X" from the course.
-If missed assignments occur after the final drop date the grade will be "F." Assignments in this context refer to the Inquizitive chapter assignments as well as application assignments and exams.
+Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to turn in 5 assignments during the semester may be dropped with a grade of "X" from the course.
+If missed assignments occur after the final drop date the grade will be "F." Assignments in this context refer to the Revel chapter assignments as well as application assignments and exams.